Rituraj-commits/SkyCast/README.md

 # SkyCast

-This is a WeatherApp project that utilizes HTML, CSS, Bootstrap, Rapid API, and JavaScript to display weather information for a given location.
+This weather app project utilizes HTML, CSS, Bootstrap, Rapid API, and JavaScript to display weather information for a given location.

 ## Features